Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Linear RTMPC

 \textbf{Tube Approximation and Sampling Strategies.}

-In practice, the density $p(\boldsymbol{\xi}^+|\boldsymbol{\xi}, \pi_{\vbs{\theta}^*})$ may not be available, making it difficult to establish which states to sample for \ac{DA}.
+In practice, the density $p(\boldsymbol{\xi}^+|\b{\pi_{\vbs{\theta}^*},\boldsymbol{\xi}})$ may not be available, making it difficult to establish which states to sample for \ac{DA}.
 We consider an adversarial approach to the problem by sampling states that may be visited under worst-case perturbations.
 To efficiently compute those samples, we (outer) approximate the tube $\mathbb{Z}$ with an axis-aligned bounding box $\hat{\mathbb{Z}}$.
-We investigate two strategies, shown in~\cref{fig:tube_sampling_strategies}, to obtains state samples $\vbf{x}_{t,j}^+$ at every state $\vbf{x}_t$ in $\boldsymbol{\xi}$: \begin{inparaenum}[i)] \item dense sampling: sample extra states from the vertices of $\bar{\vbf{x}}_t^*\oplus\hat{\mathbb{Z}}$.
+Note that an axis-aligned bounding box approximation is also used in the design of RTMPC for demonstration collection (\cref{eq:rtmpc_optimization_problem}).
+We investigate two strategies, shown in~\cref{fig:tube_sampling_strategies}, to obtain state samples $\vbf{x}_{t,j}^+$ at every state $\vbf{x}_t$ in $\boldsymbol{\xi}$: \begin{inparaenum}[i)] \item dense sampling: sample extra states from the vertices of $\bar{\vbf{x}}_t^*\oplus\hat{\mathbb{Z}}$.
 The approach produces $N_s = 2^{n_x}$ extra state-action samples.
 It is more conservative, as it produces more samples, but more computationally expensive. \item sparse sampling: sample one extra state from the center of each \textit{facet} of $\bar{\vbf{x}}_t^* \oplus\hat{\mathbb{Z}}$, producing $N_s = 2n_x$ additional state-action pairs.
 It is less conservative and more computationally efficient. \end{inparaenum}

+\b{ \textbf{Algorithm Summary.} The procedure is summarized in \cref{alg:sa_lrtmpc}.
+First, SA designs the RTMPC expert according to the uncertainties in the target $\mathbb{W}_\mathcal{T}$ (line \ref{alg:sa_lrtmpc:init_expert}) and randomly initializes the student policy (line \ref{alg:sa_lrtmpc:init_policy}).
+Then, \ac{SA} collects in the source domain $\mathcal{S}$ a demonstration, using \ac{DAgger} or \ac{BC}, where $\beta_i$ is an hyperparameter of \ac{DAgger} controlling the probability of using actions from the expert and $\beta = 1$ corresponds to \ac{BC}, storing state and actions in the dataset $\mathcal{D}$ (line \ref{alg:sa_lrtmpc:store_demo}).
+The safe plan from the expert is then used to generate extra data via \cref{eq:tubempc_feedback_policy} (line \ref{alg:sa_lrtmpc:ancillary_da}), and the policy is updated (line \ref{alg:sa_lrtmpc:update_policy}, \cref{eq:il_obj_target} and \cref{eq:il_loss} using the data in $\dset$ and starting from the previous policy weights $\hat{\vbs{\theta}}_{i-1}$).
+The data collection and training procedure can be repeated across $M$ demonstrations.}